martinResearch/puzzleAI/README.md

 ![animation](./images/learnedSimulationDecisionTreeWithoutRoundingHigherContrast.gif)

-with enough training data the decision seems to learn the right set of rules The rules to predict lemmings[iFrame,i,j,0] i.e the lemmings values at location i,j pointing toward the left is
+With enough training data the decision tree seems to learn the right set of rules The rules to predict lemmings[iFrame,i,j,0] i.e the lemmings values at location i,j pointing toward the left is

 	The binary tree structure to predict lemmings[iFrame,i,j,0] has 17 nodes and has the following tree structure: